mannyq100/Food-Facility-Search/README.md

 - Gradle

 ### Starting Application:
-Must have Java-11 or higher installed.
-Clone or Download this repository to your local machine.
+To run locally, you must have Java-11 or higher installed.
+Clone or Download this repository to your local machine and run in any
-This application can be run in any Java IDE or using Gradle :
+ Java IDE or using Gradle :
 - `./gradlew clean build`
 - `./gradlew bootRun`

+Alternatively, you can run this on docker using:
+- `./gradlew bootBuildImage --imageName=<my-food-truck-image>`
+-  `docker run -p 8080:8080 -t <my-food-truck-image>`

 The application runs on embedded tomcat server `port 8080` by default.